mwenge/transaction-visualizer/InterimReport.md

 ## Demonstration of Progress

 The current state of the visualisation is [available here to view](https://mwenge.github.io/transaction-visualizer/).
+Please use Chrome or a chromium-based browser to view.
+Firefox does not yet support all elements of the Streams API, which is used to fetch the data for display.

 Here is an animated screenshot of it in action: